ipay88cambodia/ipay88-ios-sdk/README.md

 ### 2.3 Dependencies
 The [Swift Package Manager](https://swift.org/package-manager/) is a tool for automating the distribution of Swift code and is integrated into the swift compiler.

-Once you have your Swift package set up, adding `IPay88Sdk` as a dependency is as easy as adding it to the dependencies value of your Package.swift.
+Once you have your Swift package set up, adding `IPay88Sdk` as a dependency is as easy as adding it to the `dependencies` value of your `Package.swift`.

 #### - Via `Package.swift`
 ```swift